-From prata to ice kachang, here’s a quick guide to ordering Asian food for kids in the local hawker market or food court.
+From prata to ice kachang, here’s a guide to different types of hawker food for kids.

 #1 Chicken rice